/* Reviews Back Button*/

 Your Author Bio Matters

-Surprisingly, authors often overlook their bio or leave it for last.
+I’m always surprissed at how often authors overlook their bio or leave it for last.
 But your bio is an important connection with your reader.
-For one it can actually sell more of them is the personal connection readers have with the author.
 Your author bio is one way to get personal with your readers and, your bio should reflect the tone of your book.

 Did you write a humor book?
 Make your bio a bit funny, or a lot funny, depending on the nature of your book.